moos/chromate/README.md

 ```

 ## Issues
-Please use at least version >= 59 of Chrome  (currently that means Chrome Beta).
+- Please use at least version >= 59 of Chrome (currently that means Chrome Beta).
+- Canary isn't supported on Linux platform.

 ## Thanks and references